Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 In this project you will combine three tools to automate the management of Instructors and Teaching Assistants for an organization that delivers coding classes in various Chapters.

 You will use:
-* Process Builder - recruit Teaching Assistants via Chatter, and prep for emailing the Instructor by creating a Campaign Member child record
+* Process Builder - recruit Teaching Assistants via Chatter, and add the Instructor to a Chatter Group
 * Flow - prep for emailing potential Teaching Assistants by creating Campaign Member child records
 * Invokable Methods in Apex - thank the Instructor by posting a Thanks badge